-The committee participated in the development of the initial Flathead County Wildfire Protection Plan (CWPP), approved by the county commissioners in 2005 and revised in 2011.
-Committee members prepared a "North Fork Flathead Wildfire Mitigation and Planning Report," which was appended to the county CWPP.
+The committee participated in the development of the initial Flathead County Wildfire Protection Plan (CWPP), approved by the county commissioners in 2005 and revised in 2011 and 2020.
+Committee members prepared a "North Fork Flathead Wildfire Mitigation and Planning Report," which was appended to both the 2005 and the 2011 Flathead County CWPP's, and is scheduled to be updated in 2022.
 The report identified properties in inhabited areas of the North Fork that were most at risk from future wildfires.
-Those properties, which are shown in the accompanying map depicting important fuel reduction areas updated for the 2018 version, are as follows:
+Those properties, which are shown in the accompanying map depicting important fuel reduction areas updated for the 2022 version, are as follows: